How Do You Plan a Corporate Hackathon?

 How do I choose a hackathon theme?

-How much does a corporate hackathon cost to run?
+How much does it cost to run a corporate hackathon?

-How does the hackathon framework integrate with the broader innovation lifecycle?
+How does the hackathon connect to the broader innovation lifecycle?